antoyang/just-ask/README.md

 ```
 Note that we also host an online demo at [this link](http://videoqa.paris.inria.fr/).

+## Misc.
+In the folder misc, you can find a notebook with code for the plots and data statistics showed in the paper.

+You can also find there the html code used for iVQA data collection on Amazon Mechanical Turk.

+Finally, you can find the manually evaluated samples from generated data at [this link](https://drive.google.com/drive/folders/1bJNr4N_D2kG180RnAJrxqFQiZLLDvT2v?usp=sharing).

 ## Acknowledgements
 The video feature extraction code is inspired by [this repository](https://github.com/antoine77340/video_feature_extractor).
 The model implementation of our multi-modal transformer (as well as the masked language modeling setup) is inspired by [Hugging Face](https://huggingface.co/transformers/model_doc/distilbert.html).
+The comparison with [Heilman et al](https://aclanthology.org/N10-1086.pdf) was done using [the original Java implementation](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 ## Citation
 If you found this work useful, consider citing us: